 These areas include; all of northwest Ohio, parts of the Dayton and Columbus areas.
 We also adopt golden retrievers to lower Michigan and many cities within Indiana.
 We will adopt to any area within these three states where we can do a home visit by a trusted volunteer.

 FAQ?
 Why a fenced yard?

 No boundary training (meaning not off-leash in the yard unless there is a physical fence or the dog is trained to your invisible fence boundaries).
 There are no exceptions and a fence must be installed prior to adoption.
+Invisible fences are allowed, but do depend upon the dog and prey drive level.
 We still get many emails asking for an exception and we're very sorry, but there are no exceptions.
 If you adopted a dog from us in the past when our fenced yard policy wasn't in place please contact us.
 Here's why this policy was changed and put into place.

 A fence is just an added security measure because people do tend to start to trust their dogs to go out and do their business and they look away and the dog is gone.
 Unfortunately, we had dogs lose their lives because their owners trusted them to stay in the yard.
 The policy had to be put in place because we were wasting a lot of time on people who would insist they would not boundary train the dog, then a few months later the dog would be found wandering because it was "trusted" by the person who didn't feel like going outside when it was -10 degrees.

 Every time we get a younger golden retriever in to our rescue, we have approved candidates waiting.
 We started laying down guidelines because we all are volunteers and our time is so limited.
 We need to be as effective as we can in rescue, and our number one concern is the dog.
 As with everything, when rules are made there are people that are unfairly affected.
 This could be you and for this we are truly sorry.
 However, when we break the rules for one then there is another whole gray area that forms and causes more problems than it solves.